-To understand what is a neuroendocrine tumor, it helps to learn about your neuroendocrine system, which encompasses your body’s nervous system and endocrine system.
+Neuroendocrine tumors arise from cells in your neuroendocrine system, which encompasses both your body’s nervous system and endocrine system.

 Your nervous system includes the brain, spinal cord and the network of nerve cells that carry messages back and forth between the brain and spinal cord and other areas of the body.
 Your endocrine system includes various glands, such as the hypothalamus, pituitary, pineal, thyroid, parathyroid, pancreas, adrenal glands, ovaries, testicles and prostate.
 These glands produce the hormones that are necessary for digestion, reproduction, metabolism and controlling blood pressure and heart rate.